LINQ Syntax

 Filtering

-One of the most common operations you will do with a query is filter the data, so the results contains only part of the original data.
+One of the most common operations you will do with a query is filter the data, so the results contain only part of the original data.
 This is done with the where operator takes a statement that resolves to a boolean.
 If this boolean expression resolves to true, then the data is included in the results; if it is false, it is excluded.
 For example, to find all students older than 25, we would use this query syntax:

 or this method syntax: